ChaseTramel/starship-odyssey/02 - Character Creation/Basic Moves.md

 ### **Understand A System** ( +Scientific )

+When you try to understand or model a complex system, talk aloud as your character thinks.
+Roll 2d6+Scientific.

+On a 10+, you successfully know the major stakeholders and links On a 7 to 9, you grasp the system, but you miss an unintended consequence, why a stakeholder is odd, or an upcoming change.
+On a 6-, you only think you understand the system.

 ### **Tough It Out** ( +Relentless )

 ### **Resort To Violence** ( +Relentless)

+To Resort to Violence, name aloud what you are trying to achieve.
+Establish the stakes, and who can harm who with what.
+Roll 2d6+Relentless

+On a 10+ take harm and deliver harm as agreed, but achieve your objective
+On a 7 to 9+ As 10+, but you harm something/someone else too, make an enemy, or take more harm then expected on a 6- You fail to achieve the objective, and now a lot of people are very angry.

 ### **Mediate A Conflict** ( +Charming )